Tired of sore muscles? Try these post workout recovery tips to give your body some much-needed relaxation and relief.

 - Improves relaxation

-Recovery is key.
+Recovery is key

-“NO DAYS OFF,” or some other form of that statement, is one of the most common things you hear in the fitness world.
+“NO DAYS OFF,” or another form of that statement, is one of the most common things you hear in the fitness world.
 Consider this: when we exercise – whether it be running, swimming, boxing, or lifting weights – we damage muscle fibers, which causes that feeling of soreness in the days to follow.
 But when we allow our bodies to rest, they have a chance to recover and repair those muscles for our next gruesome training session.
 In turn, this leads to stronger muscles and increased muscle size in the long run.

-Depending on your athletic ability, 48-72 hours rest is generally recommended to allow for a full recovery and to prevent injury.
+Depending on your athletic ability, 48-72 hours of rest is generally recommended to allow for a full recovery and to prevent injury.
 On days you skip the gym, light stretching and yoga are great ways to focus on any sore body parts.
 Need some guidance?
 Mobility WOD offers great help (and there are tons of free videos on YouTube!).

 Next time someone tells you that you can’t take days off because you’ll lose your gains, tell them that you’re actually making gains by resting.

-Keep a clean diet and lifestyle.
+Keep a clean diet and lifestyle

 When the body is in recovery mode, it initiates the inflammatory response to help the muscles heal.
 So we need to be careful of what we consume so we don’t overwhelm the body with pro-inflammatory foods that could comprise our recovery.
-Things like diary, alcohol, sugar, and grains are best avoided.
+Things like dairy, alcohol, sugar, and grains are best avoided.

 Hormones are also a key factor in recovery.
-If your hormones are out of whack, your recovery is likely to take longer.
+If your hormones are out of whack, your recovery will likely take longer.
 To help speed this up and keep your hormones happy, ensure you’re getting enough sleep (7-8 hours of restful sleep), practice de-stressing activities like meditation or breath work, go for long walks in nature (also great on recovery/rest days), or meditate.

-Power up on nutrients.
+Power up on nutrients

 - Magnesium — plays a role in a number of processes affecting muscle functions like oxygen uptake, energy production, and electrolyte balance

-- Potassium — muscle potassium loss has been a major factor associated with muscle fatigue, as it is crucial mineral to heart function and muscle contraction
+- Potassium — muscle potassium loss has been a major factor associated with muscle fatigue, as it is a crucial mineral to heart function and muscle contraction

 - Zinc — raises levels of three important anabolic hormones needed to improve strength and increase lean muscle mass (testosterone, insulin-like growth factor, and growth hormone), boosts the immune system that is needed for recovery, and acts as an antioxidant

-Add in some creatine.
+Add in some creatine

 Whether you’re new to the fitness world or an experienced athlete, you’ve most likely been recommended creatine as a supplement.
 Well known in the bodybuilding world for helping to build muscle mass and recover quicker, creatine also has a number of other functions that you may find useful to recovery.